geisa/specification/source/api/waveform.rst

 Data MUST be interleaved by channel, alternating between voltage and current until all phases are exhausted, before moving to the next sample period.

-For example, a polyphase wye connected meter would report its data as follows:
+For example, a polyphase connected meter would report its data as follows:

 - Voltage Phase A, Time 0
 - Current Phase A, Time 0